turingcompl33t/turingcompl33t.github.io/_posts/2022-3-16-Containers-On-AWS.md

 AppRunner is not without its drawbacks, however.
 The configurability of the service is remarkably low.
 This is obviously a design choice for the service, but the fact remains that AppRunner does not allow fine-grained control of your infrastructure.
 This makes things like multi-container deployments difficult.

-AppRunner is a convenient way to get containers running on the cloud quickly.
+**Conclusion** AppRunner is a convenient way to get containers running on the cloud quickly.
 I would use AppRunner during development of a containerized application or in an academic setting.
 For a production deployment, however, I believe the level of control and visibility offered by AppRunner is insufficient.

 ### Lightsail Containers